spencerwmiles/vscode-task-buttons/README.md

 #### Emoji

-You can add Emoji's to the button text and tooltip text.
+You can add Emojis to the button text and tooltip text.
 Just type an emoji as you would any normal character opening your "emoji keyboard" ([Windows](https://support.microsoft.com/en-us/windows/windows-keyboard-tips-and-tricks-588e0b72-0fff-6d3f-aeee-6e5116097942) [MacOS](https://support.apple.com/guide/mac-help/use-emoji-and-symbols-on-mac-mchlp1560/mac))

 You can also copy them from [Emojipedia](https://emojipedia.org/)